hngx-org/Hurricane-event-backend/BACKEND_DEVS.md

 # Approved file structure.

-* All API calls will be writtem in the api folder.
+* All API calls will be written in the API folder.

-* All models should be in seperate files under the models folder
+* All models should be in seperate files under the models folder (This has been completed)

 * The db_connection folder is where we'll connect to the db from. so if you need the db in your implementation just import db from db_connection.